fuglaro/filet-cloud/README.md

   * The JWT is signed using HS512 with a crytographically secure pseudorandom key generated on launch of the server.

 ### Additional Cross-Site Request Forgery (CSRF/XSRF) Protection
+* The login form is protected with a CSRF Token secured by an HMAC-SHA256 Signed Double-Submit Cookie.
 * All backend endpoints which cause any changes or side effects (besides server load or establishing authentication), are only accessible through the WebSocket connection.
 * The WebSocket connection is stored in a private variable, inside the Storage class, and is only accessible via it's restricted API.

 ### Third-Party Dependencies
 * All third-party dependencies are servered from the backend and are version controlled and stored locally.
 * All third-party dependencies loaded in the browser are Subresource Integrity checked.
+* Cache-Control is enforced so the browser caches content for no longer than 10 hours.

 ## Installation
 * Ensure your machine allows ssh from localhost.